 Trae Young (Atlanta Hawks)

 March 2, 1951 - The first All-Star Game takes place at the Boston Garden.
 The East wins 111-94.
 Ed Macauley is named the MVP.

 1976 - The Slam Dunk Contest debuts during halftime of the All-Star Game, laying the foundation for the modern-day All-Star Weekend.
 Julius Erving is named the winner.

 1977 - The first All-Star Game played after the merger of the American Basketball Association and the National Basketball Association.
 The East wins 125-124.
 Julius Erving is named MVP.

-Head coaches for the East and West All-Star teams are based on the teams with the best winning percentage in each conference following the Sunday games played two weeks prior to the NBA All-Star Game.
+Head coaches for the All-Star teams are based on the teams with the best record in each conference two weeks prior to the All-Star Game.